Tucson Festival of Books

 What is the responsibility of a storyteller when recounting trauma, injustice, or loss?
 This panel brings together three authors who explore the fragile line between memory and reality, and how personal and collective histories shape our understanding of the world.

-Commons 105 / Chemistry (Seats 217, Wheelchair accessible)
+The Commons Room 105 (Seats 217, Wheelchair accessible) View this venue on the Festival map

 Sun, Mar 15, 1:00 pm - 1:55 pm